HackRVA/memberdashboard/ui/README.md

-# Member Dashboard
+# Member Dashboard UI

-Member dashboard is the web interface for the [membership server](../README.md)
+Member dashboard UI is the web interface for the [member dashboard](../README.md).

 ## Prerequisites